marleo/projects_showcase/README.md

 <h2 align="center">Super Pong Bros.</h2>
 <p align="center">A pong clone with a few twists.
-Sprites and music are from Super Mario Bros. but modified.
-Played around with the physics a bit to try to make it feel like youre flying on a cloud.
+Sprites and music are from Super Mario Bros. but modified.</br>Played around with the physics a bit to try to make it feel like youre flying on a cloud.
 Didn't really nail it i guess haha</p>
 <p align="center"><img src="assets/img/portfolio/pongclone.png" width="300"></p>